tradingviewhub-alt/automation/README.md

-# automation
+# Automation
-Automation projects and tools for trading, research, and productivity.
+Automation tools and projects for trading, research, and productivity.
+This repository contains practical automation projects designed to simplify workflows and improve efficiency.
+Open to professional collaboration.